FluxML/fluxml.github.io/gsoc.md

 ### FermiNets: Generative Synthesis for Automating the Choice of Neural Architectures

 The application of machine learning requires an understanding a practictioner to optimize a neural architecture for a given problem, or does it?
-Recently techniques in automated machine learning, also known as AutoML, have dropped this requirement by allowing for good architectures to be found automatically.
-One such method is the [FermiNet](https://arxiv.org/abs/1809.05989) which employs generative synthesis to give a neural architecture which respects certain operational requirements.
+Recently, techniques in automated machine learning, also known as AutoML, have dropped this requirement by allowing for good architectures to be found automatically.
+One such method is the [FermiNet](https://arxiv.org/abs/1809.05989), which employs generative synthesis to give a neural architecture, which respects certain operational requirements.
 The goal of this project is to implement the FermiNet in Flux to allow for automated sythesis of neural networks.

 Mentors: [Chris Rackauckas](https://github.com/ChrisRackauckas) and [Dhairya Gandhi](https://github.com/DhairyaLGandhi/).